mbuotidem/mbuotidem.github.io/content/blog/make-your-slack-ai-apps-faster/index.md

         return call_bedrock(messages_in_thread, system_content)
 ```

-Here's how the streaming flow works: First, we display a "thinking..." message to give immediate feedback to the user using [`Say`](https://docs.slack.dev/tools/bolt-python/reference/context/say/say.html). `Say` returns valuable information like the channel id and the thread timestamp which we then use when we invoke `call_bedrock_stream`, passing in the thread and timestamp information.
+Here's how the streaming flow works.

-Inside `call_bedrock_stream`, we hit Bedrock's converse_stream API, which returns a stream of response chunks.
-As each chunk arrives (we know the stream continues until we receive a `messageStop` event), we use our helper function to update the Slack message in place.
+1. **Setup**: Before calling `call_bedrock_stream`  we use the [`setStatus`](https://docs.slack.dev/reference/methods/assistant.threads.setStatus/) method to immediately show users that the bot is thinking.

-The first update replaces "thinking..." with the initial text from Bedrock.
-Each subsequent update appends the new chunk to the existing content, creating a growing response that appears to type itself out in real-time.
+2. **Stream processing**:Inside call_bedrock_stream, we call Bedrock's converse_stream API to get response chunks.
+Immediately after making this call, we post an empty message to the Slack thread using say - this serves as a placeholder that we'll update with the actual response.
+As each chunk arrives from Bedrock (the stream continues until we receive a messageStop event), we update the Slack message in place using our helper function.
 Here's a quick video to demonstrate the effect.

 <video width="640" height="360" controls poster="slackaiapps.png">
   <source src="slackstreaming.mp4" type="video/mp4">
   Your browser does not support the video tag.
 Here is a <a href="slackstreaming.mp4">direct link to the video</a> and a brief description: "This video demonstrates how Slack messages are updated in real-time using streaming responses from Amazon Bedrock."
 </video>

-Finally, we send the entire response.
+3. **Complete response**: Finally, we send the entire response.
 This ensures that even if the streaming updates fail partway through (network issues, rate limiting, etc.), the final update ensures the complete message reaches Slack.